1973 - 1985 - He played the British secret agent James Bond in seven feature films, making him the longest serving James Bond to date.

 - In June, Roger Moore was awarded a Knighthood in the Queen’s Birthday Honours for his charity work, gaining him the title of Sir Roger Moore KBE

-- Sir Roger becomes an official Patron of STARS, and supporter of Arrhythmia Alliance
+- Sir Roger becomes an official Patron of STARS, and supporter of our group of charities.

 2004 - Sir Roger lends his support for the first Heart Rhythm Week (then called Arrhythmia Alliance Awareness Week – AAAW) and encourages the introduction of a new chapter into the National Service Framework on Coronary Heart Disease to include arrhythmias and sudden cardiac arrest.